sassoftware/saspy/saspy/doc/source/install.rst

 SAS Enterprise Guide or SAS Integration Technologies Client (a free download from SAS support) is required to install the SAS COM library on your client system.

+The COM access method requires a Python module that saspy, in general, does not; pypiwin32  If you do not have this already installed before trying to use the COM access method, you will likely see an error similar to this when trying to establish a connection.
+Just install that modules to solve this.

+>>> sas=saspy.SASsession()
+Traceback (most recent call last):
+  File "<stdin>", line 1, in <module>
+  File "/opt/tom/github/saspy/saspy/sasbase.py", line 360, in __init__
+    self._io = SASSessionCOM(sascfgname=self.sascfg.name, sb=self, **kwargs)
+  File "/opt/tom/github/saspy/saspy/sasiocom.py", line 197, in __init__
+    self.pid = self._startsas()
+  File "/opt/tom/github/saspy/saspy/sasiocom.py", line 212, in _startsas
+    factory = dynamic.Dispatch('SASObjectManager.ObjectFactoryMulti2')
+NameError: name 'dynamic' is not defined
+>>>

 To connect to a SAS server, you must define a few attributes: host name, port number, and Class Identifier.
 The Class Identifier is a 32-character GUID that indicates the type of SAS server to connect to.
-To connect to a Workspace server, you must define

-the configuration parameter ``class_id`` with the SAS Workspace GUID.
+To connect to a Workspace server, you must define the configuration parameter ``class_id`` with the SAS Workspace GUID.
 The best way to identify that value is by using ``PROC IOMOPERATE``.

 ::